thomas-2020/entirex-broker-metrics-exporter/README.md

 # EntireX Broker Metrics Exporter

 Server to provide/export Prometheuse metrics from EntireX Broker.
+There is also a plan to export Prometheus metrics from EntireX Application Monitoring Data Collector.
+Please read forward and switch to the Git branch `appmondc` of the project.

 ## Introduction